 The three nonverbal are animated voice, facial expressions and gestures respectively.
 They do not come naturally to everyone but they are easier for the followers to process than the verbal tactics.
 Evidence shows that people who use them appropriately can unite followers around a vision that others can’t.

-The best way to learn the tactics are preparation and practice.
+The best way to learn tactics is preparation and practice.
 These key tactics arm myself before a public speech as well as one-on-one conversations in which I need to be persuasive and come out spontaneously.
 Every three weeks at the sprint end, I need to demo the product which is what our team has accomplished.
 By using animated voice, facial expressions and gestures, I can better show off the coolest features with confidence and get clients excited about our team’s work.
-With a balanced combination of the tactics, my presentation got a better feedback as a result based on the honest critics I received.
+With a balanced combination of the tactics, my presentation got better feedback as a result based on the honest critics I received.
 It is wrong to think I cannot improve because I was not born to be naturally charismatic.
-With training and practice, I was able to significantly narrow the gap and make myself more charismatic in the eyes of the team members, which make me a more effective team lead for our project.
+With training and practice, I was able to significantly narrow the gap and make myself more charismatic in the eyes of the team members, which make me a more effective team leader for our project.